The best monitors for working from home

 No matter your line of work, it's wise to invest in one of the best monitors for working from home to ensure your workflow is well-optimised - and that your health is always front of mind.
 Unless, of course, you enjoy craning over a tiny laptop screen.

-In a heavily saturated market, however, it can be difficult to parse through what devices will actually meet your needs, and that's where we come in.
-We've covered all of the main considerations from budget to size to workload to pull together this list of tried and tested monitors for working from home.
-We've also informed this list based on our own experience as hybrid workers as well as our expertise in understanding the needs of a variety of creatives, making us ideally placed to recommend the best WFH monitors.
+We've covered all of the main considerations from budget to size to workload to pull together this list of tried and tested monitors for WFH.
+This list is also based on our own experience as hybrid workers as well as our expertise in understanding the needs of a variety of creatives, and testing the monitors accordingly.

 We've reviewed all of the monitors listed below for general productivity and ergonomics, but we've also tested the colour coverage and accuracy for creative work, as well as addressing necessary specs for gaming and entertainment like resolution and refresh rate.
-If you have more specific needs, we've also compiled a list of the best monitors for graphic artists, but if you want a broader range, keep scrolling to read our recommendations for home offices.
+Be sure to also check out list of the best MacBook for students and the best dock for MacBook Pro, and you'll on your way to an ideal work office set up.

 The quick list